TomasHubelbauer/fragment/README.md

 ## Contributing

+The project is in its early stages, please check with me in case of interest: [tomas@hubelbauer.net](tomas@hubelbauer.net).

 ### Roadmap

 - [ ] Do not attach handlers repeatedly (this may be a no-op tho so maybe is okay)